duckdb/duckdb-web/docs/api/c.md

 The DuckDB C API can be installed as part of the `libduckdb` packages.
 Please see the [installation page](/docs/installation?environment=cplusplus) for details.

 ## Basic API Usage
 DuckDB implements a custom C API modelled somewhat following the SQLite C API.
 See [duckdb.h](https://github.com/cwida/duckdb/blob/master/src/include/duckdb.h) for the full API definition.

+We also provide a SQLite API wrapper which means that if your applications is programmed against the SQLite C API, you can re-link to DuckDB and it should continue working.
+See the [`sqlite_api_wrapper`](https://github.com/cwida/duckdb/tree/master/tools/sqlite3_api_wrapper) folder in our source repository for more information.

 ### Startup & Shutdown